Virtua Fighter 3

 Around July 1996, it underwent location testing at Tokyo Joypolis, before getting a wider release in Japan in September 1996.
 Reportedly the game was so popular during its initial location test that the average waiting time was eight hours, with people being forced to book slots ahead of time.

-It was therefore decided that supporting hardware would be produced - an "accelerator cartridge" (of unknown specifications) would be used to give developers access to Model 3-like graphics.
+While originally set to use base Saturn hardware, it was later decided that an "accelerator cartridge" (of unknown specifications) would be used to give developers access to Model 3-like graphics.
 This peripheral could then theoretically be used for other conversions, such as Scud Race.
 Sega Europe's Andy Mee suggested the price would be pegged at around the price of a third-party Nintendo 64 game in the UK - £80, but hopefully lower.
 The game was originally expected to launch for the Saturn by Christmas 1997.

 During 1996 a promotional trailer for Saturn Virtua Fighter 3 was released in Japan, and subsequently passed across the world's press.
 The trailer comprised entirely of pre-rendered footage, with no gameplay shown and no references to dates or price.
 No in-game Saturn footage or screenshots were ever released to the public during the conversion's development.

 By mid-1997, all plans for an accelerator cartridge were seemingly scrapped, despite initial mixed messages coming from Sega.
 It is suspected the high costs and the simultaneous development of a console successor to the Saturn were the main factors in the decision.

 Virtua Fighter 3 was still being listed in Sega's release schedules by mid-1997, with a vague "1998" release date.

 When the Sega Dreamcast began to make the news, it a port of Virtua Fighter 3 was once again expected, however significant delays meant that it was substituted for the improved Virtua Fighter 3tb.
 3tb was a launch title for the console in all regions.